Recovering Damages From an Overloaded Truck Wreck in Ada, OK

 “Federal Regulations Were Followed”

 “We complied with federal regulations”.
-Federal compliance alone doesn’t establish reasonable care.
+FMCSA compliance doesn’t fully satisfy duty.

 Damages in Overloaded Truck Cases